Best Disability Insurance Guide

 Longer elimination periods can be buffered when they coincide with other insurances such as workers comp, state disability or other short term disability policies.
 For example, you may want to combine a 1 year short term disability policy with a long term disability policy with a 1 year elimination period.

-The benefit period on long term disability insurance can be 2 years, 5 years, 10 years or to age 67.
-Existing coverage can last until age 75, although premiums increase significantly after age 67.
+The benefit period on long term disability insurance can be 2 years, 5 years, 10 years or to age 65 or to age 67.
+Existing coverage can last until age 75 conditionally, although premiums increase noticeably after age 67.

 The Best Disability Insurance Company